 The final rule eliminates any Section 3-specific complaint process.
 Instead, complaints may be reported to the relevant HUD program office or to the local HUD field office.
-The relevant program offices are those that provide the funds that trigger the Section 3 obligation and are too close to the development projects funded by their programs.
-However, the preamble to the rule causes confusion by stating that the Office of Field Policy and Management (FPM) will filter complaints to the appropriate HUD program office, instead of every HUD program office having its own complaint process.
-To date there is no guidance for residents wishing to register a complaint.
+The relevant program offices are those that provide the funds that trigger the Section 3 obligation.
+Program office staff may be uncritical of a development project's compliance with Section 3 because there can be a tendency to want a project to be completed quickly as an indication of success for a funding program; complying with the Section 3 obligation might take extra time and effort.
+The preamble to the rule causes confusion by stating that the Office of Field Policy and Management (FPM) will filter complaints to the appropriate HUD program office, instead of every HUD program office having its own complaint process.
+To date there is no additional guidance for residents wishing to register a complaint.

-The 1994 regulation had an entire section about complaints and compliance, including a section with details explaining how residents could submit complaints to FHEO.
+The 1994 regulation had an entire section about

+complaints and compliance, including a section with details explaining how residents could submit complaints to FHEO.
 Other HUD program areas such as public housing, HOME, CDBG, and RAD do not have detailed provisions for residents to register a PHA's or jurisdiction's failure to meet a program requirement like Section 3.